KevinKuchinski/PCR_strainer/README.md

   -t : the variant prevlance threshold for reporting (0-100)

-  -o : the name for the PCR_strainer output
+  -o : the name for the PCR_strainer output (and a path to the output directory)

   eg. python PCR_strainer.py -a BCCDC_SARS-CoV-2_RdRP.csv -g SARS-CoV-2_genomes.fasta -t 1 -o BCCDC_SARS-CoV-2_RdRP_results